 The roadway providing access to Alder Lake is closed annually when the roadway becomes covered with ice and snow.
 The gate is generally closed right before the first big snow of the year.

-The Beaver Meadow Lean-to is located in the Balsam Lake Mountain Wild Forest about 2.4-miles from the Alder Lake trailhead.
-It is a nice place for people to camp who are through-hiking on the Finger Lakes Trail or doing a quick overnight and hiking the Mill Brook Ridge area.
-With the option of camping at many other campsites in the area, the backpacker can take a chance on getting a spot in the lean-to and if full easily find camping elsewhere.
+Located in the Balsam Lake Mountain Wild Forest, the Beaver Meadow Lean-to is about 2.4-miles from the Alder Lake trailhead.
+It is an excellent place for people to camp through-hiking on the Finger Lakes Trail or doing a quick overnight and hiking the Mill Brook Ridge area.
+With the option of camping at many other campsites in the area, the backpacker can take a chance on getting a spot in the lean-to and, if full, easily find camping elsewhere.

 With all the positives the lean-to has to offer, the condition of the lean-to itself is not so great.
-The roof of the structure is in need of work as we counted at least 4 holes.
-Also, when one pushes or probes the underside of the roof you can feel softness indicating possible wood rot.
+The roof of the structure needs work as we counted at least 4 holes.
+When one pushes or probes the roof’s underside, you can feel the softness, indicating wood rot.

 Lean-to Specs / Photos